FarisZR/FarisZR.com/content/post/docker-compose-gitops-action/index.en.md

 ---
 title: Docker compose Gitops using Github Actions
 categories:
   - guides
 tags:
   - linux
   - smb
   - docker
   - docker compose
   - linux containers
   - docker container
   - cloud computing
 date: 2023-03-09
 image: thumbnail.jpg
 summary: Gitops with the simplicity of Docker-compose using Github actions
 slug: docker-compose-gitops-github
 keywords:
   - github-actions
   - github
   - docker
   - gitops
   - docker gitops
   - gitops without K8S
+lastmod: 2023-05-01
 ---

 So you have heard about how good GitOps is, and how much better it is than having to manage your containers by hand.
 But almost every time GitOps is mentioned, it means using K8S.
 But what about the rest of us mere mortals who are still using Docker Compose?